SpaceMonkey-MH/Unnamed_Project/Notes.md

 	I need to find a way to make the deactivate_node() function do its thing inside the class script and not the extended scripts.
 	What I have done currently, is that the enemy's hitbox is disabled when it dies, so it falls through the map.
 	I kinda like it.
-It raises the issue of the z axis for the enemies: currently, they are at the front, so we can see them when they fall; if I was to put them in the back, we wouldn't I think see them through the ground, that would require a script to change the z order during runtime.
+It raises the issue of the Z axis for the enemies: currently, they are at the front, so we can see them when they fall; if I was to put them in the back, we wouldn't I think see them through the ground, that would require a script to change the Z index during runtime.
 I don't know what is best.
 	## __IMPORTANT NOTE:__ THE Area2D AND THE CollisionShape2D ATTACHED TO THE ENEMIES ARE IMPORTANT FOR BULLET 3.
 ## - __2024/07/04:__
 	I'm trying to make the falling dead bodies disappear when out of the screen, but I just stumbled upon a weird